stacks-network/docs/src/pages/references/node-configuration.md

 #### public_ip_address

-The advertised public IP of this stacks-node
+The advertised public IP of this stacks-node.

 Example: `"1.2.3.4:20444"`

 #### download_interval

-Time (in seconds) between attempts to download blocks
+Time (in seconds) between attempts to download blocks.

 Example: `10`

 #### walk_interval

-Time (in seconds) between attempts to walk the Merkle tree
+Time (in seconds) between attempts to walk the Merkle tree.

 Example: `30`